 Project context

-The City of Yarra (Yarra) plays a vital role in the economy of Melbourne.
-It sustains a diverse range of businesses that contributed $10,085 million Gross Value Add (GVA) 4.3% of the Melbourne economy 2015.
-By way of comparison, Yarra just 0.2% of Melbourne’s land area and 2% of its population.
+The City of Yarra (Yarra) plays a vital role in the economy of Greater Melbourne.
+It sustains a diverse range of businesses that contributed $10,085 million Gross Value Add (GVA) constituting 4.3% of the Greater Melbourne economy in 2015.
+By way of comparison, Yarra comprises just 0.2% of Greater Melbourne’s land area and accommodates 2% of its population.

 The City of Yarra (Yarra) has adopted an Economic Development Strategy (EDS), which along with the Council Plan, provides overarching direction for economic development in Yarra.
 The EDS highlights the importance of the creative and knowledge sectors to the future of Yarra’s economy.

 The Yarra Business and Industrial Land Strategy (BILS), adopted in 2011, provides guidance on planning for Commercial and Industrial zoned areas.
-In broad terms, BILS suggest that Yarra’s stock of business and industrial land could accommodate greater diversity of employment activity.
+In broad terms, BILS suggests that Yarra’s stock of business and industrial land could accommodate greater diversity of employment activity.
 The recommendations of BILS have guided Council’s planning efforts for employment precincts.

 Building on these documents, this Spatial Economic and Employment Strategy (SEES) sets out a vision for the future of Yarra’s economy building on existing policies, analysis of existing conditions and emerging trends, and addresses a number of specific policy issues.